Viggo-Kristensen/retail-analytics-warehouse/README.md

 ### Dataset
 The dataset used is `Brazilian E-Commerce Public Dataset` by Olist from 2018.
 The dataset contains information from over 100k orders that where made from 2016 to 2018 on Brazilian markedplaces.
 The data is structured like a normalized relational database that is optimized for operational use.
 Among other things tables included are orders, products, sellers and customers.

+### Database
+The project uses an SQLite3 database.
+That means that the database used is serverless and the tables are stored in the warehouse.db file. `schema.py` encompasses the code that is needed to initialise the tables in SQLite and `repositary.py` contains all the SQL queries used in the analysis.

+### Star-schema
+The analytical database is build around a star-schema structure where sales is the central business activity to be analyzed.
+- fact_sales: The fact_sales table mainly stores the primary key `sales_id` aswell as the forreign keys referencing the dimension tables surrounding it.
+- dim_customer: Primarily Stores geographical information about the customers.
+- dim_product: Stores descriptional informations about the products that Olist sell.
+- dim_seller: Keeps information on all the independent sellers that use Olist markedplace to sell items.
+- dim_date: The date dimensions just stores calendar attributes (year, month day) which is usefull for timebased analysis.
+It functions as a roleplaying dimension by being able to use it for multiple types of time data that the fact_sales keeps.

+![star schema](star_schema/star_schema.png)

 ### ETL
 To get the data from the csv file format into the analytical warehouse an ETL process was used.
 Firstly the csv data files was extracted and saved as dataframes.
-The tables needed for the warehouse were then constructed by transforming the data using pandas and uploaded and changed to SQL.
+The tables needed for the warehouse were then constructed by transforming the data using pandas to upload and convert it to SQL.

-### Database
-The database used was SQLite3.

-### Star-schema
-- fact_sales:
-- dim_customer:
-- dim_product:
-- dim_seller:
-- dim_date:

-![star schema](star_schema/star_schema.png)

 ### Analysis
 business_analysis.md contains a business analysis i have made based on the plots i have created from the sales star-schema.